jumaffre/strava_wrapped/README.md

---bg-color COLOR      Background color for images (default: white) --img-width PIXELS    Width of image in pixels (default: 1000) --use-photo-bg        Use highlight photo from most popular activity as background (images only) --square              Generate square image (1:1 aspect ratio) - perfect for social media --marker-size SIZE    Size of start/end markers in points (default: 4 for single, 3 for multi) --no-markers          Hide start/end markers completely
+--bg-color COLOR      Background color for images (default: white) --img-width PIXELS    Width of image in pixels (default: 1000) --use-photo-bg        Use highlight photo from most popular activity as background (images only) --use-map-bg          Use minimal OpenStreetMap as background (NO LABELS, muted colors, accurate) --square              Generate square image (1:1 aspect ratio) - perfect for social media --marker-size SIZE    Size of start/end markers in points (default: 4 for single, 3 for multi) --no-markers          Hide start/end markers completely